Contact us

 • Avoid lifting more than about 8 kg or other activities that stress or compress the access area, such as digging

 • You may initially feel some coolness or numbness in the hand with the fistula.
 These sensations usually go away in a few weeks as your circulation compensates for the fistula.
-However, if these sensations are severe or do not disappear, tell your physician as soon as possible, because the fistula may be causing too much blood to flow away from your hand, a condition physicians call an “ischaemic steal”
+However, if these sensations are severe or do not disappear, tell your physician as soon as possible, because the fistula may be causing too much blood to flow away from your hand, a condition physicians call a “steal”

-• Evidently, until the access portal is ready, a catheter in a central vein (usually in your neck) may have to be used for dialysis
+• Evidently, until the access portal is ready, you may have to use a catheter in a central vein (usually in the neck) for dialysis

 Επιστροφή